tellor-io/telliot-feeds/docs/usage.md

 Prerequisites: [Getting Started](https://tellor-io.github.io/telliot-feeds/getting-started/)

-To use any of the telliot datafeed and reporter examples, use the command line interface (CLI) tool.
+To report data to Tellor oracles, or access any other functionality, use the `telliot` CLI.
 A basic example:

 ```
-$ telliot-feeds --account fakename report
+$ telliot -a acct1 report -ncr -qt trb-usd-spot
 ```

 **Be sure to always confirm the correct settings when prompted and read chain-specific usage sections before setting up your reporter!**